aleaguilar01/aleaguilar01/README.md

     📚🎵 Crafting an app that matches your reading list with the perfect soundtrack.
     (Because who doesn't want epic music while reading about epic quests?)
-    🧠 Spelunking in the caves of algorithms and data structures.
-Indiana Jones, eat your heart out!
+    🧠 Diving deep into the world of algorithms.
+It's like solving puzzles, but with more semicolons.

 🌱 Skills I'm Cultivating